-Objective 3 To retain the Crown lands as large parcels with low density and minimal development because the Lasqueti community believes that would provide greatest benefit to the public of British Columbia from these lands.
-To retain Crown Lands as intact large parcels with limited low impact, low risk development.
+Objective 3 To retain Crown Lands as intact large parcels with limited low impact, low risk development.

 Objective 4 To take into account the conservation values on Crown Lands as the primary consideration in decision making.

 Policy 1 Increasing net density of Subdivision District C lands should not be permitted.